Two hydrogen buses in public service at Keolis 2018-2020

 Regular maintenance is executed by the Syntus workshop in Zwolle with specialistic support of HyMove.

-The very efficient HyMove Fuel Cell systems give the Fuel Cell buses at Keolis a hydrogen consumption of 6,1 kg/100km.
-This is an up to 30% lower hydrogen consumption than what was achieved by other type of hydrogen buses in European Programs such as Hy-Velocity, and JIVE.
+The very efficient HyMove Fuel Cell systems gives the fuel cell Solbus at Keolis a hydrogen consumption of 5.9 kg/100km irrespective the season.
+For the Ursus bus, consumption in the winter months is 2.2 kg/100 km higher due to the use of the electric heater.
+Consumption is approx. 40% lower (4 kg/100 km) than for the hydrogen buses referred to in the final report of the European project HIGH V.LO-CITY, with information about projects in various European cities.
 The low hydrogen consumption ensures that the TCO is low enough to make switching from conventional buses to hydrogen affordable.

 - Keolis Syntus appreciates the deployment of the two hydrogen buses.
 The buses are fit for use in both regional and city traffic.

 - Maintenance and repair is around 4%, so that the total availability of the buses amounts up to 96%.